 - The person is:

-- A high-level Federal, state, or local official;
+- A high-level federal, state, or local official;

-- An official or agent of a Federal investigative or law enforcement agency; or
+- An official or agent of a federal investigative or law enforcement agency; or

-Subparagraph (2) sets forth other situations in which the attorney for the government should obtain the approval of an Assistant Attorney General, or his/her designee, of a proposed agreement not to prosecute in exchange for cooperation.
+Subparagraph (2) sets forth other situations in which the attorney for the government should obtain the approval of an Assistant Attorney General, of a proposed agreement not to prosecute in exchange for cooperation.
 Generally speaking, the situations described will be cases of an exceptional or extremely sensitive nature, or cases involving individuals or matters of major public interest.
 In a case covered by this provision that appears to be of an especially sensitive nature, the Assistant Attorney General should, in turn, consider whether it would be appropriate to notify the Attorney General or the Deputy Attorney General.

 9-27.641 - Multi-District (Global) Agreement Requests